mendix/docs/content/data-hub/data-hub-catalog/register-data.md

 ---
-title: "How to Register OData resources in the Data Hub Catalog"
+title: "Register OData Resources in the Data Hub Catalog"
 description: "How to register OData resources in the Data Hub Catalog: through the Mendix Cloud, using the Registration API, or in the UI form"
+category: "Data Hub Catalog"
+menu_order: 35
 tags: ["data hub catalog", "data hub", "external entities", "register", "published OData service" ,"how to", "registration"]
 ---